mevaldovi/Homework10_NoteTaker/README.md

 - Open index.html in default browser

 # Usage
-Simply open the link in the "Installation" tab above which should take you straight to the web application.
-Click "Add Note" and have fun with it!
+Click the deployed app URL under header or clone down this repo, and have fun taking notes!

 # License
 None at this time.
 # Contact